 Lazy River Thrill Seekers

-Volcano Bay boldly erupted last year as Universal Orlando Resort’s third theme park installment.
-Volcano Bay’s 30 acres embody a “Water is Life.
+Volcano Bay boldly erupted several years ago as Universal Orlando Resort’s third theme park installment.
+The waterpark’s 30 acres embody a “Water is Life.
 Life is Joy.” philosophy influenced by the carefree attitude of the legendary Waturi islanders of the South Pacific.
 The energy of these characters flood 18 stellar attractions ─ ranging from daring to serene.
 Be sure to take a break from the thrills with a slow tube ride down the Kopiko Wai Winding River.
 Or, pick up the pace by tubing through the rapids of TeAwa The Fearless River.

 A beach day and/or weekend is likely on your summer bucket list.
-We recently shared our itinerary for Three Perfect Days in Daytona Beach which includes playtime at Daytona Lagoon.
+Our itinerary for Three Perfect Days in Daytona Beach includes playtime at Daytona Lagoon.
 This place has plenty of entertainment and gaming options.
 And, yes, its waterpark invites tubers to float in the lazy river.